overture-stack/SONG/docs/02-Reference/08-authentication.md

 **Server Authentication Integration**
 - `AUTH_SERVER_PROVIDER`: Required - Specify the authentication server provider.
 In this case, it's set to `keycloak`
 - `AUTH_SERVER_KEYCLOAK_HOST`: Required - The host address for the Keycloak server.
 Default is `http://localhost` update this variable accordingly
-- `AUTH_SERVER_KEYCLOAK_REALM`: Required - The realm in Keycloak under which the Score service is registered.
+- `AUTH_SERVER_KEYCLOAK_REALM`: Required - The realm in Keycloak under which the Song service is registered.
 Example: `myrealm`
-- `AUTH_SERVER_URL`: Required - URL for the Keycloak API endpoint authenticating a user's API key.
+- `AUTH_SERVER_INTROSPECTIONURI`: Required - URL for the Keycloak API endpoint that validates a user's API key.
 Specify the full endpoint URL by inserting your realm name
 - `AUTH_SERVER_TOKENNAME`: Required - Name identifying a token.
 Keep this as the default value `apiKey`
-- `AUTH_SERVER_CLIENTID`: Required - The client ID for the Score application configured in Keycloak
+- `AUTH_SERVER_CLIENTID`: Required - The client ID for the Song application configured in Keycloak
-- `AUTH_SERVER_CLIENTSECRET`: Required - The client secret for the Score application configured in Keycloak.
+- `AUTH_SERVER_CLIENTSECRET`: Required - The client secret for the Song application configured in Keycloak.
 This can be accessed from the **"Client details"** under the **"Credentials tab"**

 **Scope Configuration**
-- `AUTH_SERVER_SCOPE_DOWNLOAD_SYSTEM`: Required - Scope (permission) for system-level downloads from Score using an API key.
-Default: `score.WRITE`
-- `AUTH_SERVER_SCOPE_DOWNLOAD_SUFFIX`: Required - Suffix after the Song study name when assigning study-level download scopes for Score.
-Default: `.READ`
+- `AUTH_SERVER_SCOPE_STUDY_PREFIX`: Required - Prefix applied before the Song study name when assigning study-level scopes.
+Default: `STUDY.`
-- `AUTH_SERVER_SCOPE_UPLOAD_SYSTEM`: Required - Scope (permission) for system-level uploads to Score using an API key.
-If following the above instructions for application setup this value will be `score-api.`
-- `AUTH_SERVER_SCOPE_UPLOAD_SUFFIX`: Required - Suffix after the Song study name when assigning study-level upload scopes for Score.
+- `AUTH_SERVER_SCOPE_STUDY_SUFFIX`: Required - Suffix applied after the Song study name when assigning study-level scopes.
 Default: `.WRITE`
+- `AUTH_SERVER_SCOPE_SYSTEM`: Required - Scope (permission) for system-level access to Song using an API key.
+Default: `song.WRITE`

 **JWT Configuration**
 - `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWKSETURI`: Required - URI for JWT JSON Web Key Set (JWK Set) for the OAuth2 resource server.
 Specify the Keycloak server URI by inserting your realm name